raspberrypilearning/flip-treat-webcards/en/quiz1/question_1.md

   --- feedback ---

   That's correct.
-You need the back of the card to be rotated 180 degrees when the page is loaded so that when the full card is flipped, on hover or tap, the back will be rotated to face to the front.
+You need the back of the card to be rotated 180 degrees when the page is loaded.
+This means that when the full card is flipped, on hover or tap, the back is rotated to face the front.

   --- /feedback ---